 |Home||Current Issue||Past Issues||Credits||History||Friends & Resources||Subscriptions/Gifts||Recent Gifts||Contact Us|

-Articles, memories, stories, photographs for the 2018 January issue of Church and Life have a deadline of December 20th.
+The deadline for the March/April issue of Church and Life is March 15.
 Send articles and stories, sermons, essays, obituaries, photos, “Dates to Remember,” “In their Own Words,” and special features to the editor.
-Poetry should be sent to the poetry editor.
+Poetry submissions should be sent to the poetry editor.
+Electronic submissions preferred.

 Perodic postage paid at Askov, MInnesota 55704.
 Post- master: Send address changes to Wanda Clark, Bus.
 Mgr, 123 NW 7th Street, Grand Rapids, MN 55744-2639.

 Rate $20 per year (U.S.A.) $35 for Canada and $60 for De- namrk (hard copies).
 Electronic subscriptions available to Cana- da and Europe for $20.
 Subscription payments or gifts and me- morials should be sent to the Business Manager.

 You can subscribe, renew subscriptions and/or make gifts on line.
 Simply go to our website and click on Subscriptions/Gifts.
 To visit the Church and Life archives at Grand View University library, go to the link, http://archives.grandview.edu.